Dreamgirls: Similarities to The Supremes' story

 From the show's opening, Michael Bennett, Henry Krieger, Tom Eyen, and the Dreamgirls producers publicly denied basing the musical's plot on the story of the Supremes.
 It is widely believed these public denials were made in order to avoid lawsuits from the Supremes, Berry Gordy, and Motown as the similarities in the plot and the Supremes' story were strikingly close.
 Mary Wilson loved Dreamgirls so much that she named her first autobiography, Dreamgirl: My Life as a Supreme after the musical.
 Diana Ross publicly denied ever seeing the show despite including "Family" in her 1983 Central Park concert.
 A Broadway urban myth circled at the time that Ross had seen the show in disguise and stormed out at the end of Act I upset.
 In an Oprah: Where Are They Now? interview from 2014, Ralph said Michael Bennett instructed her not to portray Deena like Diana Ross or else they would be sued.
 In the same interview, Ralph recalled encountering Ross in New York shortly after the musical's opening where Ross coldly brushed her off, leading her to speculate that Ross had seen or knew of the show.
 Tom Eyen denied that he had the Supremes in mind when he wrote the book.
 He is quoted as saying in 1986: "I didn't grow up with the Supremes...I grew up with the Shirelles.
 Dreamgirls isn't about any one group.
 It's a cavalcade of black Motown singers: the Shirelles, the Chiffons, Martha and the Vandellas, Little Richard and Stevie Wonder.
 All the characters are larger than life."
 Early in Michael Bennett's career, he was a dancer on the 1960s NBC musical variety series Hullabaloo (TV series) where he danced behind The Supremes on several of their appearances on the show.
+In her acceptance speech at the 64th Golden Globe Awards, Jennifer Hudson, who played the role of Effie in the film, dedicated the award to Florence Ballard, who many suspect the character of Effie was based on.

 Similarities between true life events and the plot of the musical include: